movingpandas/movingpandas/README.md

 ## Installation

-MovingPandas for Python >= 3.7 and all it's dependencies are available from [conda-forge](https://anaconda.org/conda-forge/movingpandas) and can be installed using
+MovingPandas for Python >= 3.7 and all its dependencies are available from [conda-forge](https://anaconda.org/conda-forge/movingpandas) and can be installed using

 `conda install -c conda-forge movingpandas`